 Sediments covering the engraving have previously yielded stone tools made in the Mousterian style, which is considered diagnostic of Neanderthals.
 However, other researchers note that such artefacts turn up in North Africa, where there is no trace of habitation by Neanderthals.
 They have previously reasoned that if Homo sapiens made the Mousterian tools in Africa, they might also be responsible for the ones in Gibraltar.
 Some 28km of sea separates Gibraltar from the coast of North Africa, and if you look south from the Rock on a clear day, it’s hard to miss Jebel Musa – part of Morocco’s Rif Mountains – rising above the horizon.
 However, Prof. Finlayson says there is no evidence that modern humans made the crossing until much later.
 In addition, he points out, Mousterian tools are associated with Neanderthal skeletal remains at the Devil’s Tower site in Gibraltar.
 (Rincon, P. 2014)

 Paul Rincon questions the authorship of Gorham Etching.
 At least two other bodies of research lead in a different direction than Clive Finlayson has proposed in his study.
 One is led by Tom Higham, an archeologist at the University of Oxford, UK, whose team used 196 radiocarbon dates of organic remains to show that Neanderthals disappeared from Europe around 40,000 years ago, but still long after humans arrived on the continent.
-Humans, Tom Higham’s team argued at the time, were in Italy as early as 45,000 years ago (Higham, T. 2014).
-His analysis of the data directly challenges arguments that Neanderthals endured by themselves at any location in Europe until as recently as 28,000 years ago.
+Modern humans, Tom Higham’s team argued at the time, were in Italy as early as 45,000 years ago (Higham, T. 2014).
+His analysis of the data doesn’t support the argument that Neanderthals endured by themselves at all locations across Eurasia until as recently as 40,000 years ago.

 Shifting Hypotheses